vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

-[--solutionname--] Operating Details
+[tssproject2-2b5c] Operating Details
 ====================================

-Generated On: --datetime-- UTC
+Generated On: 2024-12-05 19:55:37 UTC

 .. note::
-   **THIS DOCUMENTATION CREATION WAS AUTOMATICALLY TRIGGERED BY:** --tssgen--
+   **THIS DOCUMENTATION CREATION WAS AUTOMATICALLY TRIGGERED BY:** TSS Development Environment Container

    If this documentation was triggered by the TSS - then your solution is running in the TSS Development environment.
 All ports and links will point to your TSS development environment.